MityaKimchanskii/Spotify_API/CollectionViewInsideTableView/README.md

-# How to create collectionView inside tableView?
+# How to create a collectionView inside a tableViewCell?

 ## ViewController